Direct Line magazine

 If you’ve prepared your car for winter and followed all the safety measures, then you’ve lowered your risk of breaking down – but it can still happen.

-1. If you break down on the motorway, pull over on the hard shoulder.
 Get out of the car on the left-hand side and stand behind the metal barrier.
 Use blankets and extra clothes to stay warm.

-2. If you’re not on the motorway, then stay in the car where it’s warmer.
 If you’ve got a full tank of petrol, run the car for 15 minutes every hour until help arrives.
 It’s a good idea to avoid leaving overhead lights or the radio running, as this will drain the car battery.

-6. In sub-zero conditions, be sure to keep moving to prevent frostbite.
+In sub-zero conditions, be sure to keep moving to prevent frostbite.
 Stretch your arms and legs, and huddle with other passengers to share body heat.

 Related articles